 Your contract is with ALPINE ACTIVE LTD, Company number SC351978 Registered Office: 2 Aros Field West, Comrie, Perthshire.
 PH6 2GB, trading as JACK & JILL and below are the booking conditions which apply.

 a) To secure your booking, you should complete and sign the JACK & JILL booking form and send it to the Company with a deposit as stated on the form.
 If you are booking within 10 weeks of departure then full payment is required.
 The party leader will be responsible for all payments due in respect of the arrangements purchased.
-The booking form must then be forwarded to us together with a payment of 150 pounds per person.
+The booking form must then be forwarded to us together with a payment of 150 pounds per person (catered stays) or 20% of the total holiday cost (self catered stays).

 b) Your booking is accepted by the Company and becomes definite when the Company issues a Confirmation Invoice.
 If for any reason the Company does not accept your booking, your deposit will be returned.
 Please check the confirmation letter and invoice carefully as soon as you receive it and raise any queries immediately.
 A binding contract between us comes into existence when we dispatch our confirmation letter and invoice to you.